 |PUAD 4002||Leading for the Public Good||3|

 |SOCY 4700||Sociology of Law||3|

 |See advisor for recent additions to the list.|

 CRJU 4939 Internship is required as one of the electives for the major unless officially waived by the BACJ Program Director.
 The internship is a minimum of 3 credit hours.
 Students who have previous full-time, professional work experience in the criminal justice field may request a waiver of the internship requirement.
+In addition, international students may also have their internship waived.
 Students whose internship waivers are approved will take a 3-credit-hour Criminal Justice elective in place of a 3-credit-hour internship.
 Students should direct questions and concerns to their Academic Advisor.
 See SPA Graduation Requirements for more information.

 Students must complete 15 credit hours of electives, 9 of which must be Criminal Justice courses offered by the School of Public Affairs, and 6 of which may be taken from the approved list of other department courses.Students must comply with departmental prerequisites.
 Other electives not already listed may be considered, but the student must receive approval from the academic advisor prior to enrollment.